Perch icon

 Ads that are actually useful

 To illustrate how ads on Perch will work, let's say a company like Intuit wanted to advertise their TurboTax product.
 They might do that by sponsoring a blog post titled "What is the Federal Income Tax Rate & How Does It Work?" and bidding for the search keyword "taxes."
 The better and more relevant the article is to what users are searching for, the less Intuit has to pay.
-One can imagine how a system like this acts as an incentive for advertisers to write valuable articles on topics that users are having a hard time finding information on.
-The higher the penalty for irrelevant or annoying adds, the higher the odds that ads on Perch are both relevant and useful.

 Sharing revenue with writers

 Similar to Spotify or YouTube, which pay creators for listens or views, we will pay out the majority of our revenue to writers for reads they get on Perch.
 Over time, as these payouts get larger and larger, it becomes economically rational for writers to make copyrighted or previously-paywalled content available on Perch to qualify for these payouts.
-YouTube is a good example of how effective this model can be.
-MrBeast doesn't charge $10 per month for access to his channel because YouTube pays him more than he could ever earn charging his viewers directly.
-Perch will create the same phenomenon for writing.